 Speaking of exploration, the fog of war makes a return from Baldur’s Gate, although, just as many other things, it’s less annoying this time around.
 Basically, when you enter a new area, your minimap will be obscured, and will reveal itself as you explore.
 However, where in BG, this also meant that the entire screen around your party was initially black, it’s not the case here.
 While this doesn’t change the fact that you’ll initially not know where you’re going, you will be sometimes able to see enemies before your party runs into them without needing to scout ahead, which does make life a bit easier.
 You can also get rid of the fog of war if you purchase a map of the area you’re in before having explored it completely.

 The game also introduces the concept of active and passive detect modes.
 The idea is that your character is constantly attentive to their surroundings, regardless of their class or race, running three types of detection skills: Listen, Spot and Search.
 Different races have different bonuses in this area: elves are the most perceptive, followed by half-elves, halflings and gnomes.
 Dwarves get a bonus to Search when underground, but humans and half-orcs get no bonuses at all.
 Listen and Spot are based on Wisdom, Search on Intelligence.
 In active detect mode, the character pays extra attention and thus can only walk slowly.
-Active detect mode can be triggered via the menu, or simply by standing still, except if your character is an elf, in which case, it’s as if they were always in active detect mode.
+Active detect mode can be triggered via the menu, or simply by standing still, except if your character is an elf, in which case, they’re always in active detect mode (minus the slow walking part).
 Passive detect mode applies whenever your character (if s/he’s not an elf) is moving, in which case, their detection scores are halved.

 Most traps can be detected by any class, but the most complicated ones are only detectable by a Rogue.
 What’s more, only Rogues have Disable Traps as a Class Skill: other classes may acquire it, but only as a Cross-Class Skill, which takes away points from their own Class Skills and may therefore not be advisable.